acurtis166/SPNKr/docs/basic-usage.md

     asyncio.run(main())
 ```

-Calls to [HaloInfiniteClient](reference/client.md) services return parsed JSON payloads in the form of [Pydantic](https://docs.pydantic.dev/latest/) models.
+Calls to [HaloInfiniteClient](reference/client.md) services return `aiohttp.ClientResponse` [wrappers](reference/responses.md) to provide access to the raw response, if needed, while also providing a convenient `parse()` method to more cleanly access data from the payload as [Pydantic](https://docs.pydantic.dev/latest/) models.
 You can browse the information available in those response models [here](reference/models.md).

 Of course, there are additional methods for retrieving stats, CSR/MMR, and metadata information.